SAP/customer-data-platform-connectors/README.md

 	- **Events Example**
 	   - **Webhook**

-	      in the root element, add preDefinedEventListeners element to define all the webhhoks
+	      In the root element, add preDefinedEventListeners element to define all the webhooks
 		   ```
 		     "preDefinedEventListeners": [
 		         {